The ONLY Landscaping Email Marketing Guide You Need

 These are some of the examples of issues you might be facing along with your day-to-day.

-When you have a good list of issues that you want to resolve, start thinking of how you can go about using lawn care email marketing to aid in achieving some of your solutions.
+When you have a good list of issues that you want to resolve, start thinking about how you can use lawn care email marketing to help you achieve some of your solutions.

-It is worth noting that along with your issues, you need to think about your prospect problems too.
-So if you want to send emails to your existing customers, you need to know what problems they face regularly within landscaping.
+It is worth noting that you need to consider your prospects’ problems as well as your issues.
+So, if you want to send emails to your existing customers, you need to know what problems they face regularly within landscaping.

 Creating an email marketing strategy

-After you have the data such as your contact information, a problem that you’re trying to solve and you know some email types, the email strategy creation becomes easy.
+After you have the data, such as your contact information, a problem you’re trying to solve, and know some email types, the email strategy creation becomes easy.

 Use this framework and the example to create a simple email marketing strategy for your lawn care business: